CommonRaven/PokePush/README.md

 ## Running

 1. Clone repo.
+2. there are 2 types of integrations available:
+  - slack
+  - pushbullet
+2. Set your integration key (an integration that is not configured will not be activated):
+  - slack : set Webhook URL in an environment variable names `SLACK_URL`.
-2. Set your pushbullet key in an environment variable named `PUSHBULLET_KEY`.
+  - pushbullet : set pushbullet key in an environment variable named `PUSHBULLET_KEY`.
 3. run `$ node index`

 Best prectice is to run using [PM2](https://www.npmjs.com/package/pm2):